Navigating klone

 - MacOS Finder - a file management tool for MacOS that visually organizes and allows navigation of files, folders, and applications, translating the command-based operations of the Terminal into an intuitive, icon-based environment.

-That's right, everytime you click and icon or item in Windows Explorer or Finder, a program is running on the command line in the background to perform the action such as viewing a list of files, opening a file, or executing an application.
+That's right, every time you click an icon or item in Windows Explorer or Finder, a program is running on the command line in the background to perform the action such as viewing a list of files, opening a file, or executing an application.

 Visualize your Windows Explorer or Finder.
 As you click on directory or folder icons, you move through your local computer's file system to view items (documents, scripts, photos) inside.
 In this section we will use the CLI to move through directories and view their content on klone

 .
-We will use commands to call programs that tell use "where we are" on klone
+We will use commands to call programs that tell us "where" we are on klone

 and what items we can access.